Vrushali-vip/Vrushali-vip/README.md

 * 🌍  I'm based in Nashik
 * ✉️  You can contact me at [vrushali.vip2002@gmail.com](mailto:vrushali.vip2002@gmail.com)
-* 🧠  I'm learning Node.js, Express.js
-* 🤝  I'm open to collaborating on Front-end development and Django framework rest framework
+* 🤝  I'm open to collaborating on Front-end development and back-end framework rest framework

 ### Skills